F1nnM/Rainbow-Cards/README.md

 }
 ```

-# Run your own, completely seperate version of the game
+# Run your own, completely separate version of the game
 Please don't run a new instance with the intent of replacing me, however you're welcome to run a new instance of this game for your friends or other groups.

 Also, did you consider, just running the backend as described above and helping everyone out?